 The HealthCare.gov eligibility logic determines an enrollee's APTC amount using the SLCSP, also called the benchmark plan.
 This report finds the SLCSP in each county by ranking all of the silver QHPs by their EHB premium amounts and finding the second lowest value.
-Enrollees' actual benchmark plans may vary based on their zip codes and plans' rating business rules.
+The lowest value among this ranking is considered the Lowest Cost Silver Plan (LCSP).
+Enrollees' actual benchmark plans may vary based ontheir zip codes and plans' rating business rules.
 This report displays the EHB premiums for all SLCSP metrics to align with the APTC methodology.
 Previous ASPE reports found the SLCSP using the EHB premium, but displayed the total premium.

 In some counties with three or more silver plans, the EHB premium amount for the two lowest-cost silver plans is exactly the same.
 For PY14-PY17, when this occurs, the SLCSP is the silver plan with the next highest premium relative to the tied lowest-cost silver plans.
-For PY18-PY20, when this occurs, the SLCSP premium equals the premium for the tied lowest-cost silver plans.
-This operational change resulted from an Internal Revenue Service (IRS) clarification on how to calculate APTC.1 incorporate this logic.
-When silver plans do not cover all pediatric dental EHB (Dental Check-Up for Children, Basic Dental Care - Child, Major Dental Care - Child), the logic adds the second lowest cost SADP EHB premium to the silver plan's EHB premium before ranking the silver plan EHB premiums and determining the SLCSP.
+For PY18-PY23, when this occurs, the SLCSP premium equals the premium for the tied lowest-cost silver plans.
+This operational change resulted from an Internal Revenue Service (IRS) clarification on how to calculate APTC.1

-For PY19-PY20, the SLCSP logic aligns with updated regulations at 26 CFR 1.36B-3(f)(3) and incorporates stand-alone dental plan (SADP) premiums for children less than 19 years-old; the PY19 ASPE report did not
+For PY19-PY23, the SLCSP logic aligns with updated regulations at 26 CFR 1.36B-3(f)(3) and incorporates stand-alone dental plan (SADP) premiums for children less than 19 years-old; the PY19 ASPE report didn't incorporate this logic.
+When silver plans don't cover all pediatric dental EHB (Dental Check-Up for Children, Basic Dental Care - Child, Major Dental Care - Child), the logic adds the second lowest cost SADP EHB premium to the silver plan's EHB premium before ranking the silver plan EHB premiums and determining the SLCSP.